Hrishika1102/News-api-/README.md

 # News-website
+A simple news website project.
 Node.js project using express, ejs where we fetch the news data from news api.
+There are a search bar on the top of the website and a category section on the top right corner where we can find the desires news related to our interests.

 <img src="https://github.com/RahulNimkande/News-website/blob/main/Screenshot%20(192).png?raw=true" alt="GitHub Logo" style="max-width: 100%;">